dbissell6/DFIR/Blue_Book/Blue_Book.md

 ## Network (.pcap)

 Unlike logs, pcaps are not saved and kept by default.
 We will need to run something.
-This can be usefulk in conjuction when checking malwware to see if its reaching out.
+This can be useful in conjuction when checking malware to see if its reaching out.

 ### Capture pcaps on Linux

-### wireshark
+#### wireshark

 Wireshark -> pick interface -> let run -> Stop -> Save

 ![image](https://github.com/dbissell6/DFIR/assets/50979196/b48d4534-dd63-4df8-b7ca-e84903b1655d)

-### tcpdump
+#### tcpdump

 ![image](https://github.com/dbissell6/DFIR/assets/50979196/3b8e7fd7-96b5-4702-81ae-dc13eb49a5d1)